GareBear99/Free-Future-Bass-Producer-Kit/README.md

 > **24-bit / 44.1kHz stereo · Seamless loops · Zero-click transitions · Free to use**

 A fully synthesized, professionally processed sample pack covering 8 genres.
-Every loop is crossfade-treated for seamless playback in any DAW or sampler — no clicks, no pops, no static at the loop point.
+Every loop is crossfade-treated for seamless playback in any DAW or sampler
 ---

 ## 📦 Download